slacy77/job-search-agent-overview/README.md

 # Job Search Agent — Project Overview

 An AI-powered job search agent I built from scratch during parental leave to automate and improve my own job search.
-It finds roles, evaluates them against my background, generates application materials, and runs every morning without me touching it.
+It finds roles across multiple job titles, evaluates them against my background, generates application materials, and runs every morning without me touching it.

 This page is a plain-English walkthrough of what I built, how it works, and what I learned.
 The code lives in a private repo to protect credentials and personal data.